-Fluorescent-based assays have been regarded as promising tools for specific, sensitive, rapid and effective detection of Listeria monocytogenes (L. monocytogenes).
-Nevertheless, the aggregation-caused quenching (ACQ) of emissions is always a big restriction in application for this strategy while the aggregation-induced emission (AIE) material avoids the shortcomings of traditional fluorescent materials perfectly.
-Herein, we propose an approach to achieve the desired detection performance using aptamer together with antibody-based dual recognition units containing magnetic enrichment and AIE characteristic.
-Aptamer-coupled magnetic beads are putted into use for the specific capture of L. monocytogenes.
-As the material of fluorescent signal readout, IgG-TPE-OH@BSA NPs are facile synthesized through 1-(4-Hydroxyphenyl)-1,2,2-triphenylethene (TPE-OH) encapsulated in bovine serum albumin (BSA) microspheres and conjugated rabbit Immunoglobulin G (IgG) antibodies on the surface.
-In the detection system, the fluorescence intensity of the IgG-TPE-OH@BSA NPs in the supernatant was monitored to avoid the fluorescence interference by the deposit after magnetic separation.
-The range on detection of L. monocytogenes is 10–106 cfu·mL−1, and the detection limit is as low as 102 cfu·mL−1 with good selectivity.
-On analyzing spiked samples, the recoveries ranged from 95.37 to 101.90% without pre-enrichment.
-Overall, the detection method is rapid, sensitive, specific and efficient.
+Fluorescence-based assays are efficient tools for the detection of Listeria monocytogenes (L. monocytogenes).
+However, they are always restricted by the phenomenon of aggregation-caused quenching (ACQ).
+The emergence of aggregation-induced emission (AIE) materials perfectly overcomes this shortcoming.
+Through harnessing the AIE characteristic with magnetic enrichment, we propose an approach to achieve a promising detection method that combines an aptamer and antibody-based dual recognition units.
+Aptamer-coupled magnetic beads were used for the specific capture of L. monocytogenes.
+IgG-TPE-OH@BSA NPs were facilely synthesized through encapsulating 1-(4-hydroxyphenyl)-1,2,2-triphenylethene (TPE-OH) in bovine serum albumin (BSA) microspheres, and possessed a bright fluorescence signal due to the aggregation of TPE-OH in BSA NPs.
+Rabbit immunoglobulin G (IgG) antibodies were labelled on the surface.
+In the detection system, the fluorescence intensity of the IgG-TPE-OH@BSA NPs in the supernatant was monitored to avoid the signal interference resulting from the deposit after magnetic separation.
+Using our strategy, the range of detection for L. monocytogenes is 10–106 cfu mL−1, and the detection limit is as low as 10 cfu mL−1 with a good selectivity.
+Upon analysis of spiked samples, the recoveries ranged from 95.37% to 101.90% without any pre-enrichment.